Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Neural Layers for Kernel Integrals

+The construction \eqref{eq:local-integral-expand} does not approximate the singular kernel pointwise.
+Instead, it approximates the local contribution of the kernel after integration.
+For the weakly singular kernels considered here and listed in \cref{tab:kernel-short-range-approximation}, the resulting local moments are finite, thereby mitigating the effect of the kernel's pointwise singularity.

-These geometric moments $M_0$ and $M_1$ encode both local geometry and the kernel profile.
-To illustrate their structure, we consider several commonly used 2D and 3D layer potentials; the resulting short-range asymptotic approximations of \cref{eq:local-integral-expand} are summarized in \cref{tab:kernel-short-range-approximation}.
-In these examples, the leading-order behavior is captured by \cref{eq:local-integral-expand}, and the remainder is high order in $\epsilon$---at least one order beyond the intrinsic dimension of $\calD$.
-Moreover, for the kernels in \cref{tab:kernel-short-range-approximation}, the moments $M_0$ and $M_1$ can be expressed as low-order polynomials in the outward normal $n_x$ and the curvature $\mathrm{tr}[\nabla_{\calD} n_x]$.
-Motivated by this structure, we define the following short-range operator to approximate \cref{eq:local-integral-expand}:
+These local kernel moments, $M_0$ and $M_1$, encode both the kernel profile and the local geometry.
+To illustrate their structure, we consider several commonly used 2D and 3D layer potentials.
+The corresponding short-range asymptotic expansions are summarized in \cref{tab:kernel-short-range-approximation}.
+In each case, \cref{eq:local-integral-expand} captures the leading-order behavior.
+The remainders are $o(\epsilon^2)$ for one-dimensional boundaries and $\mathcal{O}(\epsilon^3)$ for two-dimensional boundaries.
+For the kernels listed in \cref{tab:kernel-short-range-approximation}, the leading-order moments $M_0$ and $M_1$ depend on the local geometry through low-order combinations of the outward normal $n_x$ and the curvature information encoded by $\nabla_{\calD}n_x$.
+Motivated by this structure, we define